 - Strong Linkage to Discovery

-Inevitably, customer about new features will arise during development that just can’t be answered without direct interface to customers.
+Inevitably, customers about new features will arise during development that just can’t be answered without a direct interface to customers.
 Are the seeds of discovery planted during delivery?

 - Changes are Explained (better: Sold) to Users